-McCready Foundation, Edward McCready Memorial Hospital, Alice B. Tawes Nursing Home and Rehabilitation Center and Affiliated Entities (the “Hospital”), in accordance with the federal Privacy Rule, 45 CFR parts 160 and 164 (the “Privacy Rule”) and applicable state law, are committed to maintaining the privacy of your protected health information (“PHI”).
+McCready Health, Edward McCready Memorial Hospital, Alice B. Tawes Nursing Home and Rehabilitation Center and Affiliated Entities (the “Hospital”), in accordance with the federal Privacy Rule, 45 CFR parts 160 and 164 (the “Privacy Rule”) and applicable state law, are committed to maintaining the privacy of your protected health information (“PHI”).
 PHI includes information about your health condition and the care and treatment you receive from the Hospital and is often referred to as your health care or medical record.
 This Notice of Privacy Practices (“Privacy Notice”) explains how your PHI may be used by the Hospital and disclosed to third parties.
 This Privacy Notice also details your rights regarding your PHI.

 HOW THE HOSPITAL AND AFFILIATED ENTITIES MAY USE AND DISCLOSE YOUR PROTECTED HEALTH INFORMATION